sonic-net/SONiC/doc/voq/architecture.md

 - Gracefully handle the loss of connectivity to the SSI and terminate OrchAgent, syncd and all related containers
 - Modify the Redis database address that the FSI needs to connect to
-- Start all the containers which will now connect to the standby Global DB and continue operation.
+- Start all the containers which will now connect to the standby Chassis DB and continue operation.

 ### Hot Standby